 Drops and spills can cause damage to internal components that are involved in charging or maintaining the charge on your iPhone.
 The battery itself is designed to be quite resilient, because if it were punctured it could quite literally explode.

 The Apple Store Battery Test

 When you bring your iPhone to an Apple Store to be serviced, Apple techs run a quick diagnostic that reveals a fair amount of information about the overall health of your iPhone.
 One of these diagnostics is a battery test, and it’s pass/fail.
 In all my time at Apple, I believe I saw a total of two iPhones with batteries that did not pass that test — and I saw a lot of iPhones.

 If your iPhone passes the battery test, and there’s a 99% chance it will, Apple will not replace your battery even if you’re under warranty.
 If you haven’t already taken the steps I’ve described in this article, they’ll send you home to do them.
 If you have done what I’ve suggested, you can say, “I tried that already, and it didn’t work.”

 If You Really Want To Replace Your Battery

-If you’re sure you have a battery problem and you’re looking for a less-expensive battery replacement service than Apple, I recommend either CellSavers, a repair service that will come to you to repair your battery on the spot, or iResq.com, a mail-in repair service that does great work.
+If you’re sure you have a battery problem and you’re looking for a less-expensive battery replacement service than Apple, I recommend Puls, a repair service that sends a tech to meet you at a location of your choice and repairs your battery on the spot, sometimes in as few as 60 minutes.

 I sincerely hope that you have enjoyed reading and learned from this article.
 Writing it has been a labor of love, and I’m grateful for each person that reads it and passes it on to their friends.
 If you’d like to, leave a comment below — I’d love to hear from you.